 3. Aids in Staving Off Anemia

 If you are low in iron or out of your stores, you may feel tired and have shortness of breath.
 Those most at risk are women who menstruate, are pregnant or breast-feeding, anyone who has had major surgery, vegans and vegetarians, or someone who has ulcerative colitis to, name a few.
-Thankfully, the iron content in sea vegetables helps prevent both iron deficiency and anemic symptoms, including kombu.
+Thankfully, kombu is an iron-rich food that can help prevent both iron deficiency and anemic symptoms.

 4. Improves Thyroid Function